AI email for healthcare professionals

 Referral communications, administrative updates, and patient coordination that are clear and precise

 Healthcare email has to be accurate, appropriately formal, and fast.
 ForthWrite learns your voice so referral letters, coordination emails, and administrative communications are drafted in minutes, not half an hour.
+For healthcare providers and medical professionals who write high volumes of non-PHI email (vendor correspondence, professional network outreach, administrative updates, and colleague coordination), ForthWrite reduces the burden of drafting without touching patient data.

 What makes email hard for healthcare professionals